 Also with Joe Pulizzi is Content Inc, a much shorter podcast that’s usually less than 15 minutes and focuses entirely on how to create better free content so that people want to buy your products.

 Michael Stelzner, author of one of our favorite books to share, Writing White Papers, and also the founder of Social Media Examiner, uses this podcast to focus on social media in the podcast.
 He interviews other experts and tackles everything from tips for Twitter, Facebook, and a little dabble into SEO.

 This intriguing weekly podcast interviews different non-fiction writers and editors, and is built on stories and teaching listeners how to become better storytellers.
 It’s great for anyone who’s in the trenches of writing, because it comes with advice and tips for getting over editorial humps.

-One of my favorite podcasts is with Chris Penn, who I met at that aforementioned 2007 Podcamp.
-He’s been in this game for some time.
+One of our favorite podcasts is with Chris Penn, one of the founders of Podcamp.
 Although his podcast can get techie, he always divulges cool new tools for marketing and interviews fascinating people that will help you improve your content marketing game.

 Beyond content marketing, you may be spending your time with paid media.
 If you are, this is a great podcast with Rick Mulready that covers paid content promotion, social media advertising, and reaching customers beyond organic methods.

 It’s probably fair to say that most of us in the magazine industry spend some time with Digiday to keep up to date with what’s happening in our industry.
-This podcast with Editor-in-Chief, Brian Morrissey features interviews with executives about audience development and content strategy.
+These podcasts include interviews with executives about audience development, content strategy, and more.